atlasphp/Atlas.Orm/notes.md

+Isset:

+    Make isset() work more like expected on Record/Row.
+Use has() to see if the col or field actually exists.

 Factories:

     Extract newRow(), newRowSet(), newRecord(), newRecordSet() to factory objects?
 Would allow for finer user control over how they get created, and might be future-proofing.
 Does that mean passing the IdentityMap into it?